iota-wiki/Design-Resources/flowchart_library/README.md

 # How does it work?

-Step 1: Go to draw.io and create or import an .xml Flowchart
+Step 1: Go to draw.io and create or import an .svg Flowchart

 Step 2: Go to the menu on the left and click "File" > "Open Library from" > "Github"